-The Council will meet monthly via conference call and, if approved by the HEUG Board of Directors, two (2) times per year face-to-face, with one meeting aligned with the Annual Alliance conference.
+The Council will meet monthly via conference call and if approved by the HEUG Board of Directors, two (2) times per year face-to-face, with one of those meetings aligned with the Annual Alliance conference.
 The Chair may call additional meetings as needed.
 Vendor Partner representatives may be invited to Council meetings as needed.